Some might say fleet managers wear many hats...perhaps too many. Consider some of the tasks they handle on a daily basis:

 While your driver might be able to get away with the wrong vehicle for the job, wouldn't it be better to know your fleet's parameters and get the right car or truck the first time around?

-Introducing driver and vehicle monitoring technology to your fleet could help you avoid these difficult situations by utilizing software that analyzes the data your vehicle collects and then sifts through it to determine what your vehicle needs and when.
+Introducing fleet maintenance analytics to your fleet vehicles could help you avoid these difficult situations by utilizing software that analyzes the data your vehicle collects and then sifts through it to determine what your vehicle needs and when.
 In doing so, it can discover not only what that check engine light actually meant, but also serves as a way to check in on the vehicles daily, and keep up with all safety issues, recalls, maintenance schedules and more.

-To learn more about available driver and vehicle monitoring options with Mike Albert, contact one of our fleet management experts today.
+To learn more about available driver and fleet vehicle tracking and analyitcs options with Mike Albert, contact one of our fleet management experts today.